 # 14: Some people in MLM get discouraged after only a few weeks.
 I don’t think they have a right to be discouraged unless they have had at least six months of MLM School.

 My Take: There is a learning curve in every business.
 It’s going to take you six to twelve months to acquire the basic fundamental knowledge about network marketing.
 You go to school for 12-years and then college for another four years to gain knowledge, yet never question it.
-Why not give MLM a chance?
+Why not give MLM the same chance?

 # 15: The more distributors you have between you and the company the better.

 My Take: Joining a new company or pre-launch company is a big risk.
 The more successful distributors you have in your upline above you, the better.
 These folks can help you, motivate you and train you.
-If you are one of the founding distributors, you won’t get much support, because you don’t have anyone in your upline to help you.
+If you are one of the founding distributors, you won’t get much support, because you won’t have anyone in your upline to help you.